 At the Diamond Headache Clinic, our physical and recreational therapists teach patients a variety of techniques to improve their physical, cognitive, emotional and social well-being.
 We work with you and your family members to identify and then implement exercise, hobbies, community involvement and daily living behaviors that have positive impacts on your headache condition.
-The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or eliminate the effects of the condition.
+The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or lessen the effects of the condition.

 Physical Therapy for Migraine and Headache

 Physical therapy (PT) should be carried out by a professionally trained physical therapist under the referral of your doctor.
 PT can reduce headache pain and restore function and movement.
 The two types of physical therapy are passive and active.
 Passive therapies include massage, heat/ice packs, steroid creams, ultrasound and TENS (transcutaneous electrical nerve stimulation) units that utilize low-voltage electrical current for relief.
 Active physical therapies are stretching, range-of-motion and pain-relief exercises; strengthening exercises; and low-impact aerobic conditioning.

 Some physical therapy techniques can help reduce pain, at least temporarily, especially if used at the onset of the attack.
 Patients should be educated about ice application and relaxation for pain relief.
 Family members may be able to assist with massages or manual cervical (neck) traction.